syncfusion-content/flutter-docs/Flutter/assistview/getting-started.md

 {% endhighlight %}
 {% endtabs %}

-## Initialize assistview widget
+## Initialize assist widget

-Add an assistview widget with the required property, [messages].
+Add an assist widget with the required property, [messages].

 ## Add placeholder to composer